2016 STEM BEST® Partners

 Story County Consortium

-Seven school districts, Ames, Ballard, Collins-Maxwell, Colo-NESCO, Gilbert, Nevada and Roland Story, join forces to create a shared STEM BEST model that provides students with work-based learning opportunities with businesses in their communities.
+Eight school districts in the consortium, including Ames, Boone, Ballard, Collins-Maxwell, Colo-NESCO, Gilbert, Nevada and Roland Story, join forces to create a shared STEM BEST model that provides students with work-based learning opportunities with businesses in their communities.

 Contact: John Kinley, Director, firstname.lastname@example.org